ChrisPenner/ChrisPenner.github.io/site/drafts/arrow-effects.md

 Here's a function that renders any program tree down into a flow-chart description using the `mermaid` diagramming language.

 Don't judge me for the implementation of my mermaid renderer...
-Better yet, if you have a nicer one please send it to me :)
+In fact, if you have a nicer one please send it to me :)

+(It's not terribly important, so feel free to skip it)

 ```haskell
 diagram :: CommandRecorder Command i o -> IO ()